RajeshHegde/Knowledge-Engine/README.md

 * Change the database credentials in data-config.xml
 * Run and index the solr.
 * Access knowledge Engine portal at http://localhost/{path/from/publuc/directory/to/knowledge/enige/folder}

+##Extractio Unit
+* It is a eclipse project.
+Import this folder as eclipse project.
+* Run it as python script.